Guiding The Last Layer in Federated Learning with Pre-Trained Models: Experiments

 \textbf{Hyperparameter Tuning} FL algorithms are known to be challenging for hyperparameter selection \citep{reddi2020adaptive} and this can affect their practical application.
 We first note that FedNCM does not have any hyperparameters which already provides a large advantage.
 In Fig. \ref{fig:client_hyperparameters}, we observe the final performance for a grid search over a range of server and client learning rates for FedAdam using both FT and FedNCM+FT.
 We observe that FedNCM+FT not only has higher performance but it is also more stable over the entire hyperparameter grid on Flowers dataset, and outperforms for all settings on CIFAR-10.

 \textbf{Heterogeneity} \citet{nguyen2023begin} points out that starting from a pre-trained model can reduce the effect of system heterogeneity.
-This is evaluated by comparing a specific Dirichlet distribution ($\alpha=0.1$) used to partition data into a non-i.i.d. partitioning.
+This is evaluated by comparing a specific Dirichlet distribution ($\alpha=0.1$) used to partition data into a non-iid partitioning.
 Although the effect of heterogeneity is reduced we observe that in highly heterogeneous settings we still see substantial degradation in FT as shown in Fig.~\ref{fig:client_hetro}.
-Here we consider for CIFAR-10 the nearly i.i.d. $\alpha=100$, $\alpha=0.1$ as considered in \citet{nguyen2023begin}, and a very heterogeneous $\alpha=0.01$.
-Firstly, we observe that FedNCM+FT can provide benefits in the i.i.d. setting.
+Here we consider for CIFAR-10 the nearly iid $\alpha=100$, $\alpha=0.1$ as considered in \citet{nguyen2023begin}, and a very heterogeneous $\alpha=0.01$.
+Firstly, we observe that FedNCM+FT can provide benefits in the iid setting.
 As heterogeneity degrades the naive FT setting sees a large absolute and relative drop in performance.
 On the other hand, FedNCM+FT as well as LP are able to degrade more gracefully.

-\textbf{Varying the Local Epoch} The number of local epochs can drastically affect FL algorithms, typically a larger amount of local computation between rounds is desired to minimize communication.
+\textbf{Varying the Local Epoch} The number of local epochs can drastically affect FL aglorithms, typically a larger amount of local computation between rounds is desired to minimize communication.

-However; this can often come at a cost of degraded performance.
+However, this can often come at a cost of degraded performance.
 We observe in Fig.~\ref{fig:client_local} as in \citet{nguyen2023begin} that FT can be relatively robust in some cases (CIFAR-10) to increasing local epochs.
 However, we also observe for some datasets that it can degrade, while LP and FedNCM+FT are less likely to degrade.
 Overall FedNCM+FT continues to outperform for larger local epochs.

 \textbf{Increasing clients} Tab.~\ref{fig:client_averaging} shows that as we increase the number of clients we observe that the degradation of FedNCM+FT is less severe than both LP and FT, suggesting it is stable under a large number of workers being averaged.
 As discussed in Sec. \ref{sec:fedncm_ft} it is expected in the same round that a representation would shift less from a starting point, and therefore since the starting point is the same for all clients, we expect the client drift within a round to be less given a fixed update budget.